-To determine when a quotation should be incorporated in the text of your essay or set off by a block quotation, look at its length and type.
+To determine when a quotation should be incorporated in the text of your essay or set off by a block quote in a Chicago paper, look at its length and type.
 Prose is text such as words in a report or book.
-Verse is poetry or drama.
+By contrast, verse is poetry or drama.

-You may use a block quotation for a quotation shorter than five lines, if you want to emphasize it or compare it to a shorter quotation.
+You may use a block quote for a quotation shorter than five lines if you want to emphasize it or compare it to a shorter quotation.

-- Keep quotations marks if used within the quotation
+- Keep quotations marks if they are used within the quotation itself.

-- Indent the whole block as you would a paragraph (.5 inches)
+- Indent the whole block as you would a paragraph (0.5 inches).

-- If you include more than one paragraph in the same block quote, do not add a line in between but do indent again (.5 inches).
+- If you include more than one paragraph in the same block quote, do not add a line between them but continue to indent by 0.5 inches.

 If you cite your source in a footnote or endnote, place the superscript note number at the end of the block quotation.